Sacha Jafri

-Sacha Jafri (born 1977 in United Kingdom) is a contemporary British artist known for creating the world's largest painting on canvas, Journey of Humanity (as recognised by Guinness World Records) over seven months in 2020 during the COVID-19 pandemic in Dubai.
+Sacha Jafri (born 3 January 1977 in United Kingdom) is a British artist known for creating the world's largest painting on canvas, Journey of Humanity (as recognised by Guinness World Records) over seven months in 2020 during the COVID-19 pandemic in Dubai.
+In 2021, it sold for US$62 million the third highest price ever paid for a work of art by a living artist.

 Early life

+Sacha Jafri was born in England and is descended from the royal lineage of the Nawab of Awadh.
+His mother is of French descent and his father was a diplomat who served as Pakistan's ambassador to the Vatican.
+His grandfather Fareed S. Jafri was appointed editor of Dawn newspaper by Muhammad Ali Jinnah in the 1950s, and was later appointed Pakistan's High Commissioner to Nigeria in 1968.
 Jafri attended Eton College.
 In 2000 he obtained his master's degree in Fine Arts from Oxford University.

 Career

-Jafri generally works outside the art gallery system, donates many of his works and or proceeds from them to charity efforts, and numbers among his collectors Barack Obama, members of the British royal family, Sir Richard Branson, Paul McCartney, Leonardo DiCaprio, Bill Gates, Madonna, David Beckham, George Clooney, and Eva Longoria.
+Jafri generally works outside the art gallery system, donates many of his works and or proceeds from them to charity efforts, and numbers among his collectors Barack Obama, members of the British royal family, Sir Richard Branson, Paul McCartney, Leonardo DiCaprio, Bill Gates, Madonna, David Beckham, George Clooney and Eva Longoria.

 Prince Charles commissioned Jafri to do portraits of the "14 most influential living Muslims" for his Mosaic initiative.
 He has also been appointed a resident artist by the 21st Century leaders charity.
 In 2014, he created the cover art for Silver Rails, the final studio album by musician Jack Bruce.